BetterMeetHQ/.github/profile/README.md

 If you are interested to receive our **newsletter**, then [register here](https://forms.gle/ZiAeeUu31SorPQPX7).

-In our repositories you'll find plenty of interesting communities related information.
+In our repositories you'll find plenty of interesting community building related information.
 Feel free to contribute by pull requests or opening issues.

-Have fun and pleasing community interactions!
+Have fun, learn and grow together! 🤝❤️